rohiraanjali/ShoppingCartFrontendChallenge/README.md

 ## The functionality given to implement in vanilla Js

-The product data can be fetched from https://yellowriddle.netlify.app/products.json.
-The website/app should retrieve product data from the API endpoint mentioned above and render the cart interface depicted in the image.
+The product data can be fetched from API(given) .The website/app should retrieve product data from the API endpoint mentioned above and render the cart interface depicted in the image.

 ###Expected Functionality